johanfive/payloadvalidator/README.md

 });
 ```

-This means to make `createMyOwnValidator` you will write something like this:
+This means to create your own `makeValidator` you will write something like this:
 ```js
 const { createFrameworkValidator } = require('typemania');